Dear New Member:

 The Gohonzon is the embodiment of the enlightened life of the True Buddha, Nichiren Daishonin.
 By chanting Nam-Myoho-Renge-Kyo to the Gohonzon, our lives fuse with the life of the True Buddha, allowing us to bring forth the wisdom, courage, and compassion that exist within ourselves.
 Through the steady accumulation of this daily practice, we gain the power to overcome life's various sufferings and transform them into happiness.

 Faith deepens gradually through your daily efforts.
 In the beginning, some things may be difficult to understand, but please continue your Buddhist practice.
-It is also helpful to communicate with the members who introduced you to this Buddhism, the priests at the temple, and your fellow believers.
+It is also helpful to communicate with the members who introduced you to Buddhism, the temple priests, and your fellow believers.
 By attending Sunday morning temple activities and local meetings, learning about faith and practice, and encouraging one another, your faith will gradually deepen and become firmly established.
 Nichiren Daishonin’s True Buddhism shows the path by which all people can build true happiness.
 By continuing daily faith and practice with sincerity, you will surely establish a life condition of unshakable happiness.

 We sincerely pray that, through your journey in faith, you will experience the benefits and joy of practicing True Buddhism and build lasting happiness throughout the three existences of life.